Questions

 If you’re evaluating it for your people.

-Trueings for teams is structured as a wellness / L&D benefit, not an HR analytics tool.
-The questions that decide a firm purchase are different from the ones an individual asks — and they’re answered honestly here.
+Trueings for teams is set up as a well-being or training benefit, not an HR analytics tool.
+The questions that decide a firm purchase are different from the ones an individual asks, and they’re answered honestly here.

 What does our firm see?

-Engagement metrics only — total seats, redemption rate, completion rate, and aggregate tool satisfaction.
-Never an employee’s identity tied to content, never a theme, never a quote.
-The trust promise is the product; the portal is built so we couldn’t show you content even if you asked.
+Usage numbers only: total seats, how many people signed up, how many finished, and overall satisfaction with the tool.
+Never an employee’s name tied to content, never a theme, never a quote.
+That trust is the whole product; the dashboard is built so we couldn’t show you the content even if you asked.

 Yes, by design.
-Reports belong to the person, not the firm — that’s the whole reason employees engage honestly.
-It is also why your firm has structural plausible deniability about any specific person’s content: there is nothing to subpoena and nothing for a future dispute to surface.
+Reports belong to the person, not the firm, and that’s the whole reason employees are honest.
+It’s also why your firm genuinely can’t access any one person’s feedback: there’s nothing to subpoena and nothing for a future dispute to dig up.

 How do we know it’s working if we can’t see the data?

-The same way you measure a well-being or coaching benefit: redemption and completion rates over time, NPS, and the qualitative read you get from people who’ve used it.
-It’s positioned against L&D / wellness budget, not HR analytics, and the metrics that prove it match that category.
+The same way you measure a well-being or coaching benefit: sign-up and completion rates over time, satisfaction scores, and what people tell you about it after using it.
+It sits in your training and well-being budget, not HR analytics, and the numbers that prove it fit that category.

 What if employees use it to document grievances?

-The product is a personal-development tool, not a grievance channel — there’s no reporting path back to the firm.
-The Confidentiality Guard explicitly scrubs employer-confidential specifics, and respondents are asked to focus on observable behaviour.
+The product is a personal-development tool, not a grievance channel, and there’s no reporting path back to the firm.
+The confidentiality check removes anything specific to your company’s business, and reviewers are asked to focus on what they actually saw the person do.
 Internal HR processes and whistleblowing channels remain the right home for grievances.

 Where is data hosted and who can access it?

-Subject and respondent data live in an EU Supabase project; LLM inference runs at Anthropic in the United States under Standard Contractual Clauses.
-Full sub-processor list, retention model, and access controls are on the Security page.
+Your data and your reviewers’ data live in an EU Supabase project; the AI runs at Anthropic in the United States under Standard Contractual Clauses.
+The full list of services we use, how long we keep data, and who can access it are on the Security page.

 Why annual prepaid?
 Why don’t unredeemed codes roll over?

-Annual prepaid keeps per-seat pricing competitive — banded down to $55 / seat / year at 101–500 seats.
-The 12-month pool is sized to your expected uptake; if you outrun it you can top up, and at renewal you re-size based on actual redemption.
+Paying once a year keeps per-seat pricing competitive, dropping to $75 / seat / year at 101–250 seats.
+The 12-month batch is sized to how many people you expect to use it; if you run out you can top up, and at renewal you re-size based on how many actually signed up.
+Above 250 seats we quote bespoke.
 For monthly billing, multi-year terms, or a counter-signed DPA, talk to us.

 Do you integrate with our HRIS?

 Not today.
-Distribution is via redemption codes you hand out from the company portal (or pipe through your usual benefits-comms flow).
-SCIM and a partner API are on the roadmap, gated on first signed mid-market deal.
+You hand out sign-up codes from the company dashboard (or send them through your usual benefits communications).
+Automated HR-system sync and a partner API are on the roadmap.

 More on what your firm sees and doesn’t see: /for-teams.
-Security and sub-processors: /security.
+Security and the services we use: /security.
 Pricing: /pricing.

 Still have a question?